ninad/ninad.github.io/conversation-patterns.md

 ### 3. Requesting a meeting as a host
 Here are some key things to keep in mind when requesting for a meeting.
 * Give context of what the meeting is about
-* Let participants know how long will it be
+* Let everyone know how long will the meeting be
 * Provide more than one time slot for the meeting
 ** if people are in different time zone - offer time slots in _their_ timezone
 * Provide duration for the meeting